MI Console Overview

 • Changing the timezone will restart the corresponding services.

-• Changing the Metric Insights timezone specifically will restart all the services including the MI Console.
+• Changing the Metric Insights timezone specifically will restart all services, including the MI Console and Chatbot.

 • Changing the MySQL timezone only affects the local MySQL instance.